lerudiconsulting/HTMLCSSCourse_Assignment_1/README.md

 - Add a footer with contact information, a copyright notice, and placeholders for privacy policy and terms of service.

 ## Reflections
 The challenge in itself seemed pretty straightforward.
 I elaborated it slightly to include javascript so as to switch visibility for the various sections.

+### Biography section
+The biography section consists of a division of the layout using a table, where two columns divide the text and images horizontally.
+The text is divided into two paragraphs and the image has rounded corners and a fixed width and an adaptive height.

+### Academic section
+The academic section contains text in a paragraph as well as 4 images that are floating in a horizontal fastion with rounded corners and margins

+### Hobbies and Future goals section
+The hobbies section contains text an a paragraph as well as a bullet point list

+### Contact section
+The contact section contains a form with labels, input fields and a submit button wrapped in a form